Replacement Covers and Cushions for Furniture Made by Comfy 1/Creative Comfort

 (But insufficient firmness is not a common concern: Almost all of our customers who replace their cushion filling just choose the standard foam, and we have heard from only one couple who were disappointed with the softness of their replacement filling once it had broken in.)

-Q: How do I know if the cushion filling needs to be
+Q: How do I know if the cushion filling needs to be replaced? (if you bought in 2015 or later)

 (1) Rest the cushion on a flat surface, with any convex (humped) side facing up, as you repeatedly push down hard on higher places while pulling far upward on low places; also bending a cushion far in the opposite direction of any mis-shaping, bending it over a hard edge, works well.